I’m also freelance writer, educator, and traveler.

 A few other amazing experiences as a freelancer and traveler:

-I recently spent an amazing year at the Baha’i House of Worship for North America, writing and working with others in the Chicago area who are inspiring social change through the arts, sciences, religion, women’s voices, and indigenous knowledge.
-The aim is to foster bonds of support, listening and advocacy, especially between communities where there is a legacy of fear and oppression.
+From 2016-2017, I spent an amazing year at the Baha’i House of Worship for North America, collaborating with women across Chicagoland who are inspiring social change through the arts, sciences, religion, earth justice, and indigenous knowledge.
+The aim was to foster bonds of support, listening and advocacy, especially between communities where there is a legacy of fear and oppression.

-Other organizations I’ve worked with include Ashoka, the Institute for Educational Leadership, Eastside Educational Trust, the creative writing people at 826 DC, the European Press Prize, and The Guardian newspaper.
-I’ve also worked on documentaries for broadcast on National Public Radio and the BBC, including the documentary film To Light a Candle.
+Other organizations I’ve partnered with include Ashoka: Everyone a Changemaker; Eastside Educational Trust: London’s Leading Youth Arts’ Provider; the European Press Prize; and The Guardian Foundation.
+I’ve researched programs for broadcast on NPR and the BBC, including the documentary film To Light a Candle.